emile-bernard/P5_Filter_Project/README.md

 # P5_Filter_Project

 ## Description
-This project is a sinmple video filter using P5.js and Posnet.
+This project is a simple video filter using P5.js and Posnet.

 ## Previews
 ![NoneCapture](docs/preview/NoneCapture.PNG?raw=true "NoneCapture")